MENTAL HEALTH and WELLBEING

 Information from others who have taken this course

-We don’t yet have any of our own student stories to share as this is a new course within our Health Faculty subject choices this year.
-We can however share some student experiences from West Lothian college (Aug 2020 – SQA Mental Health and Wellbeing Awards Blog)
+Below are some other student experiences from West Lothian college (Aug 2020 – SQA Mental Health and Wellbeing Awards Blog)

 “I really enjoyed learning more about MH.
 It has helped me look at my own mental health and made me aware of how important self-care is, how everyone can be affected by MH and the stigma and discrimination that surrounds mental health.”